 National human rights institutions (NHRIs) have a crucial role to play in advancing human rights education in their countries.
 It is a central to their mandate.

 The Paris Principles set out that NHRIs have a responsibility to "assist in the formulation of programmes for the teaching of, and research into, human rights and to take part in their execution in schools, universities and professional circles".

 Human rights education is essential to the long-term prevention of human rights abuses.
 It is a powerful investment in developing a strong human rights culture and, ultimately, in building fairer and more inclusive societies.

 Human rights education is directed towards three key outcomes:

 - Building knowledge about human rights and the mechanisms for their protection, as well as how and why human rights violations take place and the steps needed to address them

-- Changing values, beliefs and attitudes to promote a human rights culture across all sectors of society
+- Changing values, beliefs, attitudes and behaviours to promote a human rights culture across all sectors of society

 - Promoting action so that individuals are able to defend human rights and prevent abuses within their own contexts and communities.

 Human rights education should compel action.
 This action should seek both to protect human rights and to prevent human rights violations.
 It should also be directed toward the fulfilment – the full enjoyment – of human rights.